Summary

 Biography

-Dr Tremlett was awarded her PhD in Cultural Studies from King’s College London in 2008.
-Her PhD that focused on the integration of Roma minorities in Hungary, comparing everyday lives of children and their families (particularly focuses on school) to broader policy and media discourses on integration and racism.
-The thesis was supervised by Professor Ben Rampton and Dr Roxy Harris, funded by the ESRC.
-The PhD awarded with no amendments.
-She completed post-doctoral research in Hungary with a British Academy institutional visit grant in 2008.
+I was awarded my PhD in Cultural Studies from King's College London in 2008.
+My PhD focused on the integration of Roma ('Gypsy') minorities in Hungary, comparing the everyday lives of children and their families to broader policy and media discourses on integration and racism.
+The thesis was supervised by Professor Ben Rampton and Dr Roxy Harris, funded by an Economic and Social Research Council (ESRC) scholarship (1+3).
+The PhD was awarded with no amendments.
+I completed post-doctoral research in Budapest with a British Academy Institutional Visit Grant in 2008.

 Research interests

-Overall, my research focuses on the everyday, which means in-depth research with a focus on the art of listening and paying attention to how people’s self-representations differ from public representations, such as those used by the media or policy.
+My research focuses on the everyday lives of people, with a commitment to the art of listening and paying attention to self-representations.
+I then analyse how people’s self-representations differ from public representations, such as those used by the media or policy.
 I look at what this interface between the public and local representations means for the way people integrate into their communities and how they perceive their position in society.
 Hence my published work falls into three threads:

 (i) Questioning how we can best access and attend to the voice of the child and other research participants in research and practice.

-(ii) Understanding the power of visual representations (e.g. in the media, social policy and popular culture) and how research can challenge misleading images.
+(ii) Understanding the power of visual representations (e.g. in the media, social policy and popular culture) and how research into visualities can challenge misleading images.

 (iii) Focusing on the way language (and communication) is used in the research process and how that affect the way we (researchers) present that research and therefore affect the way we represent our research participants.